MicrosoftDocs/bot-docs/articles/node/bot-builder-nodejs-prompts-input-data.md

 ---
-title: Get input from the user with Prompts | Microsoft Docs
+title: Collect input from the user with Prompts | Microsoft Docs
 description: Learn how to collect user input in your bot with the Bot Builder SDK for Node.js
 author: RobStand
 ms.author: rstand